This post may contain affiliate links.

 Assemble and Cook Ravioli:

 - Heat enough water to cover ravioli in a wide sauté pan; bring to a high simmer.
-Slide in 2 ravioli, keep them in a single layer, and cook until pasta is tender and filling is heated through, 4-6 minutes.
+Slide in 2-4 ravioli (depending on the size of your pan) keep them in a single layer, and cook until pasta is tender and filling is heated through, 4-6 minutes.
+Repeat with remaining ravioli.

 - Meanwhile, make the sauce.
 Melt butter in a small skillet; add sage leaves.
 Cook and stir until butter is lightly brown and sage leaves have crisped.
 Remove from heat.

 - When the ravioli are done, carefully lift each out with a slotted spoon and place on serving plates.
-Drizzle brown butter and sage leaves equally over the two plates.
-Sprinkle with pepitas and chopped parsley.
+Drizzle brown butter and sage leaves equally over plates.
+Sprinkle with pumpkin seeds and chopped parsley.
 Serve immediately.